BitCannaGlobal/testnet-bcna-cosmos/instructions/stage2/task2.1.md

 **IMPORTANT NOTE:** We repeat, users that submit files with the wrong file name, a changed amounts in coins, or malformed json structure will be disqualified from this Stage.

+After completing the task, you will notice that you will stop signing blocks and this is completely normal.
+Please leave your node disabled.
+It will be jailed and it doesn't matter.
+Simply wait for task 2!